brian-kneebone/NodeJsExpressMongoDBAndMore_TheCompleteBootcamp/README.md

 # NodeJsExpressMongoDBAndMore_TheCompleteBootcamp
-My code-along from the "Node.js, Express, MongoDB &amp; More: The Complete Bootcamp" course on Udemy at https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/ and copied from Github at https://github.com/jonasschmedtmann/complete-node-bootcamp on 2025-10-28.
+My code-along from the "Node.js, Express, MongoDB And More: The Complete Bootcamp" course on Udemy at https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/ and copied from Github at https://github.com/jonasschmedtmann/complete-node-bootcamp on 2025-10-28.